teiniker/teiniker-lectures-softwaretesting/testing/unittests/doubles/Introduction.md

     ```Python
     self.dao.read_data.assert_called_once()
     ```
-  `assert_called()` ensures we called the mocked method while `assert_called_once()` checks that we called the method exactly one time.
+    * `assert_called()` ensures we called the mocked method while
+    * `assert_called_once()` checks that we called the method exactly one time.
+    * `assert_called_with(parameter)` checks that we called the method with the given parameter.

     To pass these assertions, we must call the mocked method with the same arguments that we pass to the actual method.

 * We can view special attributes to understand how our application used an object:
     ```Python